Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Introduction

 \section{Introduction}

 We propose a financial market model that comprises a savings account and a stock, in which two types of agents are considered: an investor and {\it a fundraiser}.

-Markets in which different agents have different information have been studied under {\it insider trading}, whereby one agent, who is referred to as an insider, possesses extra information over the remaining agents (the reader is referred to, for example, \citet{Higa2004} and \citet{HigaLatorre2011} for surveys).
+Markets in which different agents have different information have been studied under {\it insider trading}, in which one agent, who is referred to as an insider, possesses extra information over the remaining agents (the reader is referred to, for example, \citet{Higa2004} and \citet{HigaLatorre2011} for surveys).
 These markets are modeled using the enlargement technique of filtrations, particularly initial and progressive enlargements.
 For a given filtration and random variable, in initial enlargement, the information of the random variable is added to the original filtration at the initial time.
-In progressive enlargement, where it is assumed that the random variable is nonnegative, the filtration is enlarged such that the random variable is a stopping time (see, for example, \citet{mansuy2006random} and \citet{protter2005stochastic}).
-Although these enlargements have been studied since the 1980s, a new type of enlargement, namely {\it an enlargement with a stochastic process}, was recently developed by \citet{KchiaProtter2015}.
-One example is the enlargement of the natural filtration of the three-dimensional Bessel process with its future infimum; that is, Pitman's theorem (see \citet{Pitman1975} for Pitman's theorem and \citet{SaishoTanemura1990}, \citet{Rauscher1997}, \citet{Takaoka1997}, \citet{mansuy2006random}, and \citet{aksamit2017enlargement} for its generalization).
+In progressive enlargement, where the random variable is assumed to be nonnegative, the filtration is enlarged such that the random variable is a stopping time (see, for example, \citet{mansuy2006random} and \citet{protter2005stochastic}).
+Although these enlargements have been studied since the 1980s, a new type of enlargement, namely {\it an enlargement with a stochastic process}, was recently presented by \citet{KchiaProtter2015}.
+One example is the enlargement of the natural filtration of the three-dimensional Bessel process with its future infimum; that is, Pitman's theorem (see \citet{Pitman1975} for Pitman's theorem and \citet{SaishoTanemura1990}, \citet{Rauscher1997}, \citet{Takaoka1997}, \citet{mansuy2006random}, and \citet{aksamit2017enlargement} for the generalization thereof).